Selenus chess set

-The Selenus chess set is a style of chess set, in use before the standardization of chess pieces that happened after the Staunton chess set was launched in 1849 by games manufacturer John Jaques of London.
-The Selenus sets were typical of Germany and Northern Europe and are named after Gustavus Selenus, the pen name of Augustus the Younger, Duke of Brunswick-Lüneburg, author of the Chess or the King's Game (German: Das Schach- oder Königsspiel), an important chess manual published in the 17th century.
-The standard included delicate lathe turned bases and shafts and tiers with circlets resembling crowns.
+The Selenus chess set is a style of chess set in use before the standardization of chess pieces that happened after the Staunton chess set was launched in 1849 by games manufacturer John Jaques of London.
+The Selenus sets were typical of Germany and Northern Europe and are named after Gustavus Selenus, the pen name of Augustus the Younger, Duke of Brunswick-Lüneburg, author of Chess or the King's Game (German: Das Schach- oder Königsspiel), an important chess manual published in the 17th century.
+The standard included delicate lathe-turned bases and shafts and tiers with circlets resembling crowns.
 Pieces were distinguished by heights, the number of tiers and sometimes by symbols.

-These chessmen are also called Garden Chess Sets because their theme frequently consisted of "formal flower gardens" - Kings and Queens were Fountains; Bishops and Pawns were flowers; Knights were gentle horses; and Rooks became civic towers instead of battlements.
-In England they were frequently called Tulip Chess Sets.
+These chessmen are also called Garden chess sets because their theme frequently consisted of "formal flower gardens" – kings and queens were fountains; bishops and pawns were flowers; knights were gentle horses; and rooks became civic towers instead of battlements.
+In England they were frequently called Tulip chess sets.